savadevel/WhereToHaveLunch/README.md

 ]
 ```

-### Displays dictionary of menus the restaurant in the date
+### Displays dictionary of menus the restaurant on the date

 The operation available for ADMIN role